Cidaas/cidaas-flutter-sdk/README.md

-# cidaas flutter sdk
+# cidaas flutter SDK

-This sdk makes it easy to secure your flutter app with [cidaas](https://www.cidaas.com/).
+This SDK makes it easy to secure your flutter app with [cidaas](https://www.cidaas.com/).

 ## Getting Started
 With this SDK you can secure your flutter application easily with cidaas.

 ### Requirements
-Dart sdk version:
+Dart SDK version:
-sdk: ">=2.7.0 <3.0.0"
+SDK: ">=2.7.0 <3.0.0"

 ### Installation
-Add the cidaas flutter sdk to your dependency section of your project's pubspec.yaml:
+Add the cidaas flutter SDK to your dependency section of your project's pubspec.yaml:
 ```
 dependencies:
-  cidaas-sdk-flutter: ^3.3.3`
+  cidaas-SDK-flutter: ^3.3.3`
 ```
 ### Configuration
 To use the authenticate your users via the authorization code flow,